simonelusetti/obisidian/ttrpg/Core/Characters & Core Rules.md

 Let's start with a general outline a turn in a Clash and what you can do in it:
 - Breath Step: the moment when your character regains its focus, the following happen in this order
-	- Your Exhausted Items unExhaust
+	- Your Exhausted SE unExhaust
 	- Every character regains their Reaction
 	- You regain your Action
 	- You can Activate a Scene Element